-I had 2 weeks to get this done before the New Year and was on a mission to make it happen.
+I had 2 weeks to get this done before the New Year began, and I was on a mission to make it happen.
 So, now that it’s done, I’d love to give you a tour.
-I’m so proud of my space and a lot of things that I used to decorate with have a significant meaning to me.
-I’m a bit of a sentimentalist and I save almost everything that relates to a good memory.
+I’m so proud of my new office studio workspace, and a lot of the things that I used to decorate with have a significant meaning to me.
+I’m a bit of a sentimentalist, and I this “problem” of hanging on to almost save almost everything related to a good memory.
 I call my design for this new office space, Modern Eclectic Farmhouse.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.